The Spaces Between Us: Jackie Wong

 About the Artist

-Jackie Wong studied photography at Emily Carr University of Art and Design and holds a Bachelors of Fine Art and Education from the University of British Columbia.
+Jackie Wong studied photography at Emily Carr University of Art and Design and holds Bachelors of Fine Art and Education from the University of British Columbia.
 She has taught art at Secondary Schools in BC since 1993 and in West Vancouver since 2002.
 Her work has been exhibited at the Museum of Northern BC, the Richmond Art Gallery and the West Vancouver Art Museum.
 Her practice includes photography, painting, and ceramics.

 Tours, Workshops and Virtual Events